redis/redis-doc/commands/cluster delslots.md

 In the context of a node that has received a `DELSLOTS` command and has consequently removed the associations for the passed hash slots, we say those hash slots are *unbound*.
-Note that the existence of unbound hashs slots occurs naturally when a node has not been configured to handle them (something that can be done with the `ADDSLOTS` command) and if it has not received any information about who owns those hash slots (something that it can learn from heartbeat
+Note that the existence of unbound hash slots occurs naturally when a node has not been configured to handle them (something that can be done with the `ADDSLOTS` command) and if it has not received any information about who owns those hash slots (something that it can learn from heartbeat